How Trauma Lives in the Body: A Somatic Perspective on Healing

 If you’ve ever wondered why your body reacts even when your mind knows you’re safe, this is often the reason.

 For many individuals, this experience overlaps with anxiety.
 Trauma and anxiety are closely connected, and understanding that connection can be an important part of healing.
-(You can explore this more in our guide to anxiety therapy in Atlanta.)
+Our article on how anxiety shows up in the body explores how chronic stress can impact breathing, digestion, sleep, and muscle tension.

 Why Talking About Trauma Isn’t Always Enough